Should I buy it?

 Rough 90L+ layout: one calm centrepiece, 8–12 small tetras/rasboras, 6–8 corydoras-type bottom fish — verify every name in the pair checker before buying.

-Safe directions on file include: Corydoras Catfish, Neon Tetra, Harlequin Rasbora.
+Safer directions include: Corydoras Catfish, Harlequin Rasbora.

 Read the blocking rule on each pair page before experimenting.